AdobeDocs/certification.en/help/certifications/aem/aem-devops-e-engineer.md

 * Solution architects
 * Individuals in partner organizations and freelancers who perform an analyst job role for AEM solutions
 * Marketing specialists who know the features and capabilities needed to engage developers to define a solution for business needs
-* Customers who use the product (i.e., power users)
+* Customers who use the product (that is, power users)

 <br>